DarkPark/stb/readme.md

  Name              | Description
 -------------------|-------------
- init              | initial creation of all necessary files and folders img               | execute all the tasks to remove and copy all images img:clean         | remove all images img:clean:develop | remove develop images
+ init              | initial creation of all necessary files and folders code-proxy        | proxy js code execution from a desktop browser to STB img               | execute all the tasks to remove and copy all images img:clean         | remove all images img:clean:develop | remove develop images